Kcav18/Final_Project/README.md

 	- Clean the dataset (remove nulls)
 	- Ensure correct data types
 - Data Visualization
-	- Heat map of crime data
-	- Chart showing crime data over the years
-	- Charlotte compared to the United States as Whole
-	- Charlotte compared to Atlanta and Chicago

 - Machine Learning
-	- Linear Regression Model to predict the liklihood of a crime occuring during a specific month or day.
+	- We are using a linear regression model to predict the frequency of violent crimes occuring per month.

 # RESULTS

 # Visualization

-**Show crime stats for Atlanta and Chicago and then show crime stats for Charlotte**

 [Click here to view the Tableau Dashbord](https://public.tableau.com/app/profile/kcav18/viz/UNCCBootcampFinalProject/CMPDCrimeOverview?publish=yes)

-The machine learning model shows:
-(
--Probability of a violent crime occuring in a specific zipcode/neighborhood area.
--Machine Learning: Predicting which month has the highest liklihood of violent crime.
--Could combine the crime that is labeled violent and the crime that is not considered violent - and then predict the 'type' of crime that could occur in a specific neighborhood) See a detailed dashboard here:
-)

 # Linear Regression Model

-The reason we are using a regression model is to predict the frequency of violent crimes in Charlotte.
-A linear regressing model is used to predict a continous variable, which in our case is crime.
+Using the counts of crime per month, we will predict how many crimes will occur in the next time period.
+A linear regression model is used to predict a continous variable, which in our case is crime.
 Utilizing the data from the CMPD database we can break the data into months and then use previous data to predict violent crimes frequency and how much it will increase or decrease given a certain month or day.
 What we are hoping is to see strong correlations in the data that will help determine how dangerous Charlotte is; by determining the frequency of crimes with our model.

  **Test

-    We are thinking of using a linear regression model to predict the liklihood that a violent crime will occur in Charlotte.
+    We are thinking of using a linear regression model to predict the frequency of violent crimes occuring per month.
 We will use the Charlotte dataset from the Charlotte Mecklenburg Police Department.

  **Results Usefullness